Dellandrea scores twice in 3rd, Stars stay alive with 4-2 victory over Golden Knights

+Vegas coach Bruce Cassidy said “it’s a very good question” why his team didn’t play with more desperation, but he also wasn’t thrilled with the Knights’ execution.

+“We had 24 giveaways,” Cassidy said.
+“I’m not sure you’re beating the Arizona Coyotes in January with 24 giveaways.
+That’s no disrespect to Arizona, but it’s not the right way to play.”

-Dellandrea had the first multigoal game of his playoff career, and it helped back a 27-save performance from Jake Oettinger.
+Dellandrea found the right way to play and put together the first multigoal playoff game of his career.
 Jason Robertson and Luke Glendening also scored, and Thomas Harley had two assists.

 Chandler Stephenson and Ivan Barbashev scored for the Knights, and Jonathan Marchessault had two assists to extend his points streak to four games.
 Adin Hill made 30 saves.

-Dellandrea scored from the right circle to put Dallas ahead, the puck deflecting off Vegas defenseman Alex Pietrangelo with 9:25 left.
-Then, Dellandrea scored from the slot with 7:58 remaining for the Stars’ first multigoal lead of the series.
+Dellandrea scored from the right circle to put Dallas ahead, the puck deflecting off Vegas defenseman Alex Pietrangelo with 9:25 left for a 3-2 lead.
+Then, Dellandrea scored from the slot with 7:58 remaining.

+Dellandrea said the older players kept him motivated when he was temporarily sidelined.

+“There’s no denying it’s hard,” he said.
+“I’m thankful for a good group of character guys, and you’ve just got to stay ready.”

 The teams traded goals in the first two periods.